dumbdev/katal/examples/simple/README.md

 4. **Register routes in one place** - Easy to see your API structure
 5. **Use validation options** - Let the framework handle validation

-This is the cleanest, most maintainable way to build APIs with Contro!
+This is the cleanest, most maintainable way to build APIs with Katal!